Tipperary Midwest Community Radio: Programming

 The station now broadcasts 24 hours a day, 7 days a week.
 Live programming goes out from 8 a.m. until midnight daily.
 Thereafter, the "Overnight Service" is broadcast which consists of selected programming from the previous day's broadcasts.
 Daily programmes include music, chat, European affairs, current affairs, musician specials etc. Because of the older age bracket of many of the listeners to the station, much of the programmes have a "Country and Irish" music flavour, the preferred type of music among the listeners.
-Other popular programmes include Seán Buckley's "Morning Call" current affairs programme and Tom Hartnett's "Lunchtime Show" including the ever-popular daily brainteaser.
+Other popular programmes include Catherine Fogarty's "Morning Call" current affairs programme and Tom Hartnett's "Lunchtime Show" including the ever-popular daily brainteaser.

 Website

 The daily programme schedule from 8 a.m. until 6 p.m., Monday to Friday is the same.
 The programmes after 6 p.m., at weekends and bank holidays varying somewhat.
-A full list of the schedule is available on [httpa://www.tippmidwestradio.com www.tippmidwestradio.com].
+A full list of the schedule is available on www.tippmidwestradio.com.
 The website is relatively new and allows listeners to take a look at the obituaries, news and programme schedule.
 The website also allows people outside the normal broadcast area and abroad to listen to Tipperary Mid-West Community Radio live on air via the online stream.

-Other areas of programming include David Condon's "Classical Jukebox" (Classical music), Seamus Egan's "Cutting Edge (Rock music)" and Pat O'Connor's "Sunday Spin"(Old-time/soft jazz music) to name but a few of the other genres of programmes on the station.
+Other areas of programming Seamus Egan's "Cutting Edge (Rock music)" and Pat O'Connor's "Sunday Spin"(Old-time/soft jazz music) to name but a few of the other genres of programmes on the station.

 The station comprises mainly on volunteer staff (well over 30 in all) with most of the evening and virtually all of the weekend programmes being presented by voluntary staff.